Spooning olive oil into a bowl placed on a wooden background

 Black seeds and oil with bowl and wooden shovel or spoon.

-In the Middle East, oils like sesame oil and black seed oil were used extensively.
-These oils were chosen for their strengthening and enriching properties, often incorporated into hair care routines to enhance hair growth and vitality.
+In the Middle East, oils like sesame and black seed were a core part of hair care traditions.
+Revered for their strengthening and nourishing properties, these oils were commonly applied to the scalp and hair to enhance health and promote growth.

-Profile of Specific Carrier Oil & Benefits for Hair
+Profiles of Carrier Oils and Their Benefits for Hair

 Argan seeds and oil isolated on a white background.